ryar001/context-engineering-template/PRPs/ai_trading_bot.prp.md

     4. Replace or augment the existing `TradingStrategy` with the LLM's signal generation.
     5. Add robust error handling and fallback mechanisms in case the LLM provides ambiguous or invalid signals.

+### LLM-driven Query Agent
+- **Goal**: Enhance the `QueryAgent` to understand and respond to natural language queries using an LLM.
+- **Approach**:
+    1. Integrate an LLM into the `QueryAgent` to interpret user questions.
+    2. Enable the LLM to intelligently select and utilize the available tools (e.g., `get_account_balance`, `get_open_orders`) based on the user's query.
+    3. Format the LLM's responses to be user-friendly and informative.
+    4. Implement error handling for cases where the LLM cannot fulfill a request or misinterprets a query.

 ## Validation Loop

 ### Level 1: Syntax & Style